Selected weekend action at TPC Colorado Championship at Heron Lakes will be live streamed next month; down the road, TV at scenic site a possibility

 For ticket information and other details regarding this year’s KFT event at TPC Colorado, CLICK HERE.

 Notable: While the Korn Ferry Tour is owned and operated by the PGA Tour, the last actual PGA Tour event played in Colorado was the 2014 BMW Championship, held at Cherry Hills Country Club.
 As noted in the 2021 Colorado Golf Economic & Environmental Impact Report that was released recently, the BMW Championship is expected to return to Colorado in the not-too-distant future.
-This time, Castle Pines Golf Club, home of The International from 1986 through 2006, is expected to be the host facility. … Tom Whitney, a former Air Force Academy golfer who lived in Fort Collins from 2011-17 before moving to Texas, took time out of his Korn Ferry Tour tournament preparation to come to TPC Colorado to promote next month’s event.
+This time, Castle Pines Golf Club, home of The International from 1986 through 2006, is expected to be the host facility, likely in 2024. … Tom Whitney, a former Air Force Academy golfer who lived in Fort Collins from 2011-17 before moving to Texas, took time out of his Korn Ferry Tour tournament preparation to come to TPC Colorado to promote next month’s event.
 Whitney has posted two top-10 KFT finishes in the last three weeks. … After drawing 550 volunteers in 2019 and 200 in the Covid year of 2020, Blass said the TPC Colorado Championship has 700 volunteers this year.
 To put that into perspective, typical for a Korn Ferry Tour event is about 300. … As Blass noted, the TPC Colorado Championship continues to boast the longest hole in a PGA Tour-affiliated event, the 777-yard 13th at TPC Colorado.